Breword/tmux/Advanced-Use.md

 ### About this document

-This document gives a description of some of tmux's more advanced features and some examples.
+This document gives a brief description of some of tmux's more advanced features and some examples.
 It is split into three sections covering:

 * features most useful when using tmux interactively;